-- 6.1 Any type of harness is allowed provided it is safe and appropriate for the welfare of the horse. - 6.2 Auxiliary reins (including any type of check reins) are not permitted, except for dual reins for very young or disabled drivers. - 6.3 The harness must have breeching if the vehicle does not have brakes. - 6.4 Bitless bridles (hackamores) are not permitted. - 6.5 All rings, terrets and/or other types of device that have an extreme leverage effect on reins or bits are forbidden.
+- 6.1 Any type of harness is allowed provided it is safe and appropriate for the welfare of the horse. - 6.2 Auxiliary reins (including any type of check reins) are not permitted, except for dual reins for very young or disabled competitors. - 6.3 In all Classes, if the carriage has no brakes, breeching is compulsory.
+Failure to comply will result in Elimination.
+In Single Horse and Single Pony classes breeching is compulsory.
+Breeching is also compulsory for the wheeler in a Tandem class. - 6.4 Bitless bridles (hackamores) are not permitted. - 6.5 All rings, terrets and/or other types of device that have an extreme leverage effect on reins or bits are forbidden